 From Wendy of The Nomadic Vegan

-Trani is a lovely coastal town in the southern region of Puglia, just a 30-minute train ride north of Bari.
+Trani is a lovely coastal town in Italy that is located in the southern region of Puglia, just a 30-minute train ride north of Bari.
 It has a beautiful harbor filled with a mix of small yachts and brightly-colored fishing boats.

 The coast here is rugged, with a steady stream of rolling waves.
 The beach itself is a mix of pebbles and sand, and the water is a crystal clear aquamarine.